+yourself,

-yourself, Show box for
+please Show box for

-please Adults and box
+can you Adults and box

-can you for Children.
+confirm for Children.

-confirm Whole numbers
+the Whole numbers

-the only.
+number only.
 Min 0,

-number Max 99.
+of adults Max 99.
 LOGIC

-of adults CHECK: IF
+and CHECK: IF

-and NUMBER OF
+NUMBER OF

 children ADULTS OR

 you will CHILDREN

 be taking ENTERED IS

 into GREATER THAN

 considera RESPONSE AT

 tion when TS22 +1SHOW

 All you ERROR

 answering provide MESSAGE: You

 for informati previously said

 TS30a immediate that your trip

 party on about party consisted

 (code 1 OR the of [INSERT

 2 at TS30) amount ADULTS FROM

 spent TS21] adults and

 during [IF [INSERT

-Ot3 TS_X CHILDREN FROM
+Ot3 TS X CHILDREN FROM

 IS TS21] children.

 OVERNIG Please check the

-HT STAY figures you have
+figures you have

-IN THE UK entered.
+HT STAY entered.
 LOGIC

-AS PART CHECK: NUMBER
+IN THE UK CHECK: NUMBER

-OF AN OF ADULTS
+AS PART OF ADULTS

-OVERSEAS MUST BE >=1.
+OF AN MUST BE >=1.

-TRIP, Please enter the
+OVERSEAS Please enter the

-INSERT number of adults
+TRIP, number of adults

+INSERT

-"spent in including yourself.
+"spent in including

+yourself.

-the UK"] yoursen.
+the UK"]

-your trip?
+] your trip?